5 ways to get out of student loan debt faster and for less.

 Income Contingent Repayment: adjusts monthly payments each year based on income, family size, and total amount of debt, for up to a 25-year repayment term.

 Income-based Repayment: adjusts monthly payments based on a period when you experience a financial hardship.
-If you meet certain requirements the loan may be extended beyond 10 years or even cancelled.
+If you meet certain requirements the loan may be extended beyond 10 years or even canceled.

 Forbearance: gives you temporary relief if you experience an illness, financial hardship, military mobilization, or start a medical internship or residency.
 For instance, you might have reduced payments or no payments for several months.
 You must be current on your loan to be eligible for forbearance.